 Study improper land use, deforestation, overgrazing, etc and also the impact of soil erosion on food production, generation of wastelands, silting of waterways and dams.

 - (b) Soil conservation strategies.

 - Contour bunding.

 - Tree breaks.

 - Check dams.

 A study of solutions and their applicability.
-Examples such as Tarun Bharat Sangh's work.
+Examples such as Auroville's work and Tarun Bharat Sangh's work.

 (c) Fuel wood crisis.